rramoscabral/GitHub-Training-Demos/Branch/README.md

 Every repository have main or master branch when you initialize a new Git repository.
 This is the default branch.

+[Learn Git Branching](https://learngitbranching.js.org/) is the most visual and interactive way to learn Git on the web.
+You'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.

 # Branch VS Fork VS Clone
 - A branch must exist inside a single repository.